 - For a diary-free tzatziki use thick coconut yogurt or cashew yogurt.

-- The raw garlic can be too strong for some palettes.
-It can be replaced with 1/4 tsp of garlic powder.
-To keep this probiotic, I recommend using a sulfite free brand.
+- If you find raw garlic to be too strong, replace it with 1/4 tsp of garlic powder.
+I recommend using a sulfite free brand (affiliate link.)

-Keywords: Turkish, Mediterranean, keto, gluten free, summer, spring, falafel, gyro, 15 minutes or less
+Keywords: Turkish, Mediterranean, keto, gluten free, summer, spring, falafel, gyro, 15 minutes or less, probiotic, egg free, keto